 As a result, he can purchase more of the given commodity with the same money income.

 For example, suppose Mohit buys 4 ice-cream @ Rs.
 25 each with her pocket money of Rs.100.
 If price of ice cream falls to Rs.20 each, then with the same money income, Mohit can buy 5 ice-cream due to an increase in her real income.

 In addition to new customers, old consumers of the commodity start demanding more due to its reduced price.
-For example, if price of car falls from Rs.
-5,00,000 to Rs.3,00,000, then many consumers who were not in a position to afford the car earlier can now buy it with decrease in its price.
+For example, if the price of a car falls from Rs.
+5,00,000 to Rs.3,00,000, then many consumers who were not in a position to afford the car earlier can now buy it with a decrease in its price.